CaDoodleWebsite/cadoodlecad.github.io/docs/docs/landing.md

 ## Inspiration

-CaDoodle is inspired by Tinkercad.
-The workflow of Tinkercad is an excellent experience for novice users of CAD:
+CaDoodle is inspired by TinkerCAD.
+The workflow of TinkerCAD is an excellent experience for novice users of CAD:

 1. Drag and drop shape
 1. Group and ungroup